Back | Home | Aller à version française

 5H2.
 Indexating indicia.
 Astrology

-Astrology triggers a culmination of all the collusions between indexation, indiciality and magic. (a) Stars are indexators that privilege their constance. (b) They are sufficiently periodical to have given rise to numbers, and therefore to ordinal and cardinal numerologies. (c) They are sufficiently immobile to create figures and encounters carrying metaphoric and metonymical indicialities suggesting links and nodes of the Universe: isolated points for the Arabs (Aldébaran, Altaïr) or constellations for the Greek and Aboriginal Australians (Big and Small bear). (d) Belonging is the widest path of indiciality <4B2>, and stars are the ultimate belonging as they move to or from the last envelope of the *woruld. (e) Hominid things-performances are in-situation-in-the-circumstance-over-a-horizon and the stars are the patent reification of the horizon <1B3>, and of the presence-absence <8A> that activates and passivates in it in an exemplary manner.
+Astrology triggers a culmination of all the collusions between indexation, indiciality and magic. (a) Stars are indexators that privilege their constancy. (b) They are sufficiently periodical to have given rise to numbers, and therefore to ordinal and cardinal numerologies. (c) They are sufficiently immobile to create figures and encounters carrying metaphoric and metonymical indicialities suggesting links and nodes of the Universe: isolated points for the Arabs (Aldébaran, Altaïr) or constellations for the Greek and Aboriginal Australians (Big and Small bear). (d) Belonging is the widest path of indiciality <4B2>, and stars are the ultimate belonging as they move to or from the last envelope of the *woruld. (e) Hominid things-performances are in-situation-in-the-circumstance-over-a-horizon and the stars are the patent reification of the horizon <1B3>, and of the presence-absence <8A> that activates and passivates in it in an exemplary manner.

-How then would these macrocosmic trajectories and encounters, and these ultimate belongings not influence, for indexating and indicializing Homo, the microcosmic trajectories and encounters that he believes himself to be, as soon as he brings back the Universe to a *woruld?
+How then would these macrocosmic trajectories and encounters, and these ultimate belongings not influence, for indexating and indicializing Homo, the microcosmic trajectories and encounters that he believes himself to be, when he brings back the Universe to a *woruld?
 Astrologer Homo's thirst for indiciality and indexation is so great that it survives to the evolutions of signs from which it comes.
 The precession of equinoxes over 26 000 years means that the constellations move forth by a twelfth of dial over their zodiacal correspondent every 2 000 years approximately.
 However, in spite of the current lag between the Aries and other Zodiac signs, "Aries" hominid specimens have remained "Aries" for the past two thousand years.
 And they will probably still be so in two thousand years, when the zodiac constellations will have gone forth two notches in the dial.

 5H3.
 The constant overlapping of index and indicium

 The slidings between indicium and index perhaps explain that English speakers, who are strong logicians, have only kept one word, index (pl. indices) to designate both; pushing the confusion up to the point that they use indicia in the sense of index on postal items.
-Indeed, according to a certain vision of things, the *woruld not only "makes sign technically" in technical objects, or "contains signs" in non-intentional indicium, but almost "makes a sign semiotically" in the sense that it seems to index certain things.
+Indeed, according to a certain vision of things, the *woruld not only "makes sign technically" in technical objects, or "contains signs" in non-intentional indicium, but almost "makes sign semiotically" in the sense that it seems to index certain things.
 Such was the fundamental destiny-party of Emerson and Walt Whitman's American transcendentalism, followed by Ch.
 S. Peirce, who wanted nature to be so indicial-indexating that it showed God: "As to God, open your eyes, and you see Him".
 The United Kingdom is the land of haunted castles per se, and what are phantoms if not indicia doubled by indexes, and indexes doubled by indicia ?

 SITUATION 5